rapidsai/cugraph/README.md

 <p align="center"><img src="img/rapids_arrow.png" width="80%"/></p>

-## nvGraph

-The nvGraph library is now open source and part of cuGraph.
-It can be build as a stand alone by following nvgraph's [readme](cpp/nvgraph/).

 ### Apache Arrow on GPU

 The GPU version of [Apache Arrow](https://arrow.apache.org/) is a common API that enables efficient interchange of tabular data between processes running on the GPU.
 End-to-end computation on the GPU avoids unnecessary copying and converting of data off the GPU, reducing compute time and cost for high-performance analytics common in artificial intelligence workloads.
 As the name implies, cuDF uses the Apache Arrow columnar data format on the GPU.
 Currently, a subset of the features in Apache Arrow are supported.